 BURST mode is an alternative mode aimed at displays with flicker that changes with light output levels, or 'pulse', as with PWM (Pulse Width Modulation) on displays such as Plasmas, OLEDs and DLP projectors.

-Note: BURST mode has been depreciated with the introduction of AIO mode on RevB versions of the i1D3, but may still be preferable on some displays with variable flicker/dithering, and for use on RevA probes.
+BURST mode was depreciated with the introduction of AIO mode on RevB versions of the i1D3, but may still be preferable on some displays with variable flicker/dithering, and for use on RevA probes.

 AIO mode is a combination of Frequency and Period modes, and has the capability to synchronize with all displays of any given flicker/frequency, and is the suggested mode for most display types.

 As with any set of 'rules', in the real world nothing is written in stone.
-And with displays that use PWM, or other frequency/flicker based technologies, there is potential for the alternative modes Frequency/Period/Burst modes to provide enhanced precision in low-light levels, if the integration time is set to an extended enough duration, especially through the use of Intelligent Integration.
+And with displays that use PWM, or other frequency/flicker based technologies, there is potential for the alternative Frequency/Period/Burst modes to provide enhanced precision in low-light levels, if the integration time is set to an extended enough duration, especially through the use of Intelligent Integration.